Moto (restaurant): Menu

-The menu at Moto changes frequently.
-A typical ten- to twenty-course tasting menu at Moto begins with an edible menu.
-Often, guests will be encouraged to crunch the menu itself up and add it to a bowl of gazpacho to create "alphabet soup."
-One of the restaurant's hallmarks is the use of edible paper.
-The soy- and cornstarch-based parchment with vegetable juice as ink is typically used in two to three courses each night.
-Often an edible photograph accompanies a dish, such as a photo of a cow flavored to taste like filet mignon.
+The menu at Moto changed frequently.
+A typical ten- to twenty-course tasting menu at Moto began with an edible menu.
+Often, guests would be encouraged to crunch the menu itself up and add it to a bowl of gazpacho to create "alphabet soup."
+One of the restaurant's hallmarks was the use of edible paper.
+The soy- and cornstarch-based parchment with vegetable juice as ink was typically used in two to three courses each night.
+Often an edible photograph accompanied a dish, such as a photo of a cow flavored to taste like filet mignon.
 Explaining his use of the paper in 2005, Cantu remarked "Gastronomy has to catch up to the evolution in technology" and said he was attempting to change preconceived notions of what food is.
 Moto customers are "sick and tired of steak and eggs", he said.
 "They're tired of just going to a restaurant, having food placed on the table, having it cleared, and there's no more mental input into it other than the basic needs of a caveman, just eat and nourish ... there's so much more we can do."

 Another early Moto signature dish used a three-inch-square super-insulating polymer box that was heated to 350 F in an oven.
 The box was then placed on the guest's table and a small piece of raw fish inserted to cook before their eyes.
 Other early offerings were synthetic champagne, flapjacks frozen on a -273 F grill, and carbonated fruit.
 One of the main courses, "Surf & Turf", combined Hawaiian sea bass, duck sous vide, foie gras foam, mushrooms, and apple butter.
 The dish came with a picture of M.C.
 Escher, which guests were instructed to eat.
 It was flavored like a bird on the top and the sea on the bottom.
 A twenty-course tasting menu was priced at $240.

 In 2005, Cantu began experimenting with liquid nitrogen to flash-freeze food, and helium and superconductors in an attempt to levitate them.
 He purchased a class IV laser (the highest grade available) to cook the interior of fish while leaving the outside raw, and create "inside out bread" with a doughy exterior and crusty interior.
 Later dishes include the "Donut Soup" (an espresso designed to taste like Krispy Kreme doughnut filling) and a sweetbreads and cheese grits dish served with goat-cheese "snow".
 The 2008 Frommer's guide said Moto's menu was designed to take "dining beyond just eating" with interactive dishes through innovation such as the use of specially designed corkscrew-handled spoons stuffed with herbs to provide aroma as you eat.
 It also mentioned Cantu's sense of humor in adding smoky aromas to a raw food course.